cmatskas/auth0demo/Readme.md

 `var refreshToken = await HttpContext.GetTokenAsync("refresh_token");`

-There's also a very good example that shows how to use Auth0 and Refresh Tokens in a Xamarin mobile application [here](https://github.com/auth0-community/auth0-xamarin-oidc-samples/blob/master/Quickstart/01-Login/iOS/iOSSample/MyViewController.cs" target="_blank)
+There's also a very good example that shows how to use Auth0 and Refresh Tokens in a Xamarin mobile application [here](https://github.com/auth0-community/auth0-xamarin-oidc-samples/blob/master/Quickstart/01-Login/iOS/iOSSample/MyViewController.cs).